-God has the final say, and as His child, you can align yourself in such a way to the protection, favor, mercy, and favor of God to find expression in your life.
+God has the final say, and as His child, you can align yourself in such a way to guarantee His protection, favor, mercy, and favor of God on your life.

-The Psalms capture a collection an encouraging collection of God’s comforting and peaceful words of hope to build your faith before surgery.
+More than any other book, the Psalms capture a powerful and encouraging collection of God’s comforting words of peace and hope to build your faith before surgery.

 Saints of old trusted God, and He didn’t disappoint them; some escaped certain death, hardship, injustice, and countless others got their healing.

-That said, if you are in a hurry and is looking for a Psalm to assure you of a safe surgery, the Psalm below is ideal:
+That said, if you are in a hurry and is looking for a Psalm to reassure your heart and build your faith for a safe surgery, the Psalm below is ideal:

 What is a good Psalm for safe surgery?